 Cher's coat is a dark yellow like the typical serval coat.
 Cher's nose is mostly black with a very tiny pink sliver down the middle of it.

 Where in Sanctuary

-Cher currently lives off tour on Mimosa Point, sharing an enclosure with two other female servals she was rescued with, Stevie and Queen.
-Cher and the girls live in an enclosure next to Daxon Serval.
+Cher currently lives on tour on Cherry Lane, sharing an enclosure with two other female servals she was rescued with, Stevie and Queen.
+Cher and the girls live across the tour path from Kitwana and Zari Caracal.